jwodder/rst2json/SPEC.rst

 ..
 TODO: Mention how whitespace is transformed in stripped strings

 ..
-TODO: All strings have trailing newlines stripped?
+TODO: All rendered strings have leading & trailing newlines stripped

 The output from ``rst2json`` is a JSON object containing the following fields: